bytesnake/hex/README.md

 Hex is a collection of crates which can store, manage, tokenise and play music.
 It was born out of the desire to be independent from any music provider and to support music tags (real world objects like CDs representing a playlist).
 The project is written in Rust and at the moment running on two platforms, a music server and player.

-What is the motivation for this project?
+*What is the motivation for this project?*
  * having a music server running on a Raspberry Pi
  * proper support for a text interface as well as a web interface
  * a substitute for objects (e.g. CD) with tags

-From which parts is Hex made of?
+*Of which parts is Hex made of?*
  * [database](database/) library - interface to a SQLite database
  * [music-container](music-container/) library - codec for the music with Opus and Spherical Harmonics
  * [sync](sync/) library - replicate database between instances (e.g. server and end device)